achintya-7/Appwrite-Backup-to-Dropbox/README.md

 ## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings Tab, enable the `database.collections.delete` event.
+Head over to your function in the Appwrite console and just press the excecute button.